Infinitive: Marking for tense, aspect and voice

 Further constructions can be made with other auxiliary-like expressions, like (to) be going to eat or (to) be about to eat, which have future meaning.
 For more examples of the above types of construction, see Uses of English verb forms.

 Perfect infinitives are also found in other European languages that have perfect forms with auxiliaries similarly to English.
 For example, avoir mangé means "(to) have eaten" in French.

 English

-Regarding English, the term "infinitive" is traditionally applied to the unmarked form of the verb (the "plain form") when it forms a non-finite verb, whether or not introduced by the particle to.
+The term "infinitive" is traditionally applied to the unmarked form of the verb (the "plain form") when it forms a non-finite verb, whether or not introduced by the particle to.
 Hence sit and to sit, as used in the following sentences, would each be considered an infinitive: